swethaaj/truck-hub-datastructure/README.md

-# Enhancements:
+# Enhancements/Chnages that could be done:

 -	Since the H2 Database is just IN memory Data base, its high volatile, as we should be using any Relational or Non Sql Databases to store the Data.

--	Python script or some other way to initially clean the CSV file automatically.

--	Get the Exact Columns requirements from the User for the USER Display and only use those as part of Entity creation.
+-	Python script or some other way to initially clean the CSV file automatically.Get the clarifications  on the exact columsn data the user might need and use that as part 	of Application

+-	Add more test cases which could be integration test cases, which takes in CSV file as input and runs the services, no need to use post man in that case.

+-